-Astronomers have always been perplexed by the structure of the moon, even centuries before the advent of spacecraft.
+The structure of the moon has perplexed astronomers for centuries before the advent of spacecraft.
 In the early 20th century, scientists were debating whether the moon was just a rocky object similar to Martian moons, or whether it had a more complex inner geology.
 Now, the debate has finally been settled.

 According to the latest mathematical models, the moon has a fluid outer core and a solid inner core, similar to Earth’s.
 The inner core is made up of a metal with a density similar to that of iron and measures about 500 kilometers in diameter, which is about 15% of the Moon’s total diameter.

 Because we know the gravitational pull of the moon, and we also know it’s volume, we can calculate its average density.
 But that doesn’t really tell the whole story about what the moon is made from.
 We also sent landers to the moon and took photos of the lunar surface, piecing together what the crust is made from.

 But that still doesn’t tell the whole story.

 Since the 1960s, several missions have been sent to the Moon, including the famous Apollo missions.
 The Apollo astronauts not only walked on the Moon but also set up scientific experiments and brought back lunar rocks for analysis.
 These missions provided direct observations and samples that have been crucial in understanding the Moon’s composition.

 The Apollo astronauts did something else: they left seismomenters on the moon.
 These seismometers offered the first serious clues regarding the interior of the moon and what the moon is made from.
 Now, a new seismometer brought the final piece of the puzzle.